-If the cours intensif is 2 weeks long, you must carry at least 28 but no more than 36 credits.
+If the cours intensif is 2 weeks long, you must carry at least 28 but no more than 36 credits for the academic year.
 These numbers include the credits earned in the mandatory Cours intensif.
 In addition to the Cours intensif, students are required to take at least 13 credits each semester.

-If the cours intensif is 3 weeks long, you must carry at least 27 but no more than 36 credits.
+If the cours intensif is 3 weeks long, you must carry at least 27 but no more than 36 credits for the academic year.
 These numbers include the credits earned in the mandatory Cours intensif.
 In addition to the Cours intensif, students are required to take at least 12 credits each semester.